-The purpose of studying French, as a foreign language at holy trinity is firstly to open students to other cultures and countries of the French speaking world.
-As students deepen their understanding of the world they are able to express ideas and thoughts in another language and reciprocally can respond to speakers from these countries both orally and in writing.
-Pupils will be developed to communicate for practical purposes and will leave Year 6, after a minimum of 4 years of learning French, equipped for further language learning and for study or work in another country.
+The purpose of studying French, as a foreign language at Holy Trinity C of E Primary School is to open students to other cultures and countries of the French-speaking world.
+As students deepen their understanding of the world, they are able to express ideas and thoughts in another language and reciprocally can respond to speakers from these countries both orally and in writing.
+Pupils will develop their communication skills for practical purposes and will leave Year Six equipped for further language learning and for study or work in another country.